GhostHeron/PhysicsNotes/notes.md

 - electromagnetic force
 	+ positive and negative charges in an atom
 -field force (similar to gravity) works at a distance
   + much stronger than gravity

 like charges repel and opposite charges attract

 Static electricity
--static (stationary) charge (like an electron with a negative charge)
+- static (stationary) charge (like an electron with a negative charge)
 + doesn't flow,
 + build up of different positive or negative charges

 Electrons can be transferred, creating ions. cations are positive, anions are negative.

 static electricity can be measured and described like other forces
 - force arrows show direction of net force
 - positive and negative symbols show build-up of charge.

 static electricity is measured in coulombs - a unit of electrical charge
-	- 1 proton or 1 electron equals 1.602*10^-19
+- 1 proton or 1 electron equals 1.602*10^-19^

 small things use the electron volt measure - the electric charge of a single electron

-1eV = 1.602*10^-19
+$$ 1eV = 1.602*10^-19 $$

 protons + electrons : equal but opposite
 	- protons and electrons have the same amoung of electrical energy